Who are Responsible Employees?

-Before an individual reveals information that he or she wants to remain confidential, a responsible employee should make every effort to ensure that the person understands
+Before an individual reveals information that they want to remain confidential, a Responsible Employee should make every effort to ensure that the person understands:

 - the responsible employee’s obligation to report the details of the alleged incident that the reporting individual shares, including the names of the alleged offender and person who experienced the alleged sexual misconduct and the relevant facts regarding the alleged incident;